MatthewGerber/rlai/docs/case_studies/acrobot.md

 ## Results

 The video below shows the trained agent controlling the acrobot.
-Note how the agent develops an oscilating movement to get the free-moving joint progressively higher.
+Note how the agent develops an oscillating movement to get the free-moving joint progressively higher.
 After achieving sufficient height of the free-moving joint, it appears that the agent is waiting for random dynamics to swing the end of the mechanism up to the goal line.
 It is difficult to discern a systematic pattern of behavior in the critical final moments of the episode, having watched many